Treblinka extermination camp from Warsaw

-Then, you will visit the Treblinka museum with exposition presenting the organization of the camp and its miniature.
+Then, you will visit the Treblinka museum with an exposition presenting the organization of the camp and its miniature.

 After, you are going to walk among the ruins of the Penal Labour Camp (Treblinka I).
 Finally, you are going to see the place of the Extermination Camp (Treblinka II).

 Afterward, the driver will take you to a local restaurant for lunch and you will return to Warsaw around 15:30.
 This tour takes approximately 6 hours and starts around 9:00 from your hotel in Warsaw.

 - Visit the Umschlagplatz and the Warsaw Ghetto Heroes Monument in Warsaw.

 - Learn about World War II and the Holocaust